 Once an action has officially commenced, a party can serve on any other party a written request for admissions pursuant to Rule 198 of the Texas Rules of Civil Procedure.
-541 If the party given the request does not respond before thirty days after the request was served (fifty days if a defendant is served before his answer is due),542 the requests are automatically deemed admitted with no discretion to find otherwise.543 "A matter admitted . . . is conclusively established as to the party making the admission unless the court permits the party to withdraw or amend the admission."544 determine whether denying the discovery was harmful." (quoting Jampole v.
-Touchy, 673 S.W.2d 569, 576 (Tex.
-1984))).
+The party given the request does not respond before thirty days after the request was served (fifty days if a defendant is served before his answer is due), the requests are automatically deemed admitted with no discretion to find otherwise.
+The matter admitted . . . is conclusively established as to the party making the admission unless the court permits the party to withdraw or amend the admission.

-Under Rule 215.4, "an evasive or incomplete answer may be treated as a failure to answer."545 The requesting party may challenge the sufficiency of the answers or objections, and if the court finds the answer insufficient under Rule 198, it may deem the matter admitted or order an amended answer to be served.546
+Under Rule 215.4, "an evasive or incomplete answer may be treated as a failure to answer."
+The requesting party may challenge the sufficiency of the answers or objections, and if the court finds the answer insufficient under Rule 198, it may deem the matter admitted or order an amended answer to be served.
+578